-Students with this profile will do three subjects from the list above, and/or those below:
+Students with this profile will do subjects from the list above, and/or those below:

 - Business Studies

-- English Language •
+- English Language

 - English Literature

-- Economics

 - French

 - Geography

 - German

 - History

 - Media Studies

 - Music

+- Physical Education

 - Politics

 - Psychology

 - RPE

 - Science BTEC

 - Sociology

 - Spanish

-Will have an average and 7
+Will have an average point score of between 6 and 7

-Students with this profile, if they wish to go to university, might be expected to be point score of between 6 progressing to a top university.
+Students with this profile, if they wish to go to university, might be expected to be progressing to a top university.
 They will typically do three 'A' Level subjects, from the lists above, and/or those below.
-They should consider the Extended Project, or Core Maths if relevant (see p11)...
+They should consider the Extended Project, or Mathematical Studies this if relevant.
+Students who study Psychology, Business and the Sciences are strongly advised to study Mathematical Studies.
+The course (worth one half of an A Level) is designed to support the Mathematical content of these A Level courses.